-As you can imagine, giving your dog a cold surface like a Cooling Mat to sleep on at night can make a tremendous difference to the well-being of your pet.
-If that’s not an option or if you’re worried about your dog chewing on the cooling mat, you can also give your dog a wet blanket at night.
+As you can imagine, giving your dog a cold surface like a cooling mat to sleep on at night can make a big difference to the well-being of your pet.
+If that’s not an option or if you’re worried about your dog chewing on the cooling mat, you can also give your dog a wet blanket or towel at night.

 If that’s not enough, you can freeze water bottles that are filled with water, then wrap them in a dishtowel and put next to your dog at night.

 Last but not least, don’t forget to keep your dog’s water topped up when it’s hot!